Kitware/iMSTK/Documentation/userguide/contributing.rst

 helping with the documentation would be great.
 A list of incomplete documentation (or incomplete features) is below.
-You can also look on the SimMedTK issue tracker for things to do.
+You can also look on the iMSTK issue tracker for things to do.

 .. todolist::